Xezoz/Noonshipco/README.md

    - Create or update a record in the app that uploads files to verify the IAM credentials can read/write in S3.
    - Trigger a Coinbase payment in sandbox mode to ensure webhooks reach `/webhooks` on the backend.

+9. **Ongoing operations**
+   - Enable log streaming in Elastic Beanstalk or ship logs to CloudWatch to monitor API health.
+   - Turn on CloudWatch alarms for RDS CPU/storage thresholds and Elastic Beanstalk 5XX error rates.
+   - Schedule regular snapshots for the RDS database and test restoring them in a staging environment.

 At this point you have a fully managed AWS deployment: S3 handles both user uploads and the static frontend, RDS stores the relational data, Elastic Beanstalk runs the Express API, and CloudFront/Route 53 provide HTTPS endpoints for users.
+CloudWatch and RDS backups keep the public deployment healthy over time.